 In the spring of 2015, two things happened to threaten Needler's Mill: the Conservation Authority, which has owned the mill since 1967, declared heritage mills surplus to the Authority's needs; and the Chief Building Official placed an Unsafe Building Order on Needler's Mill.
 To prevent the mill from being demolished, the conditions of the Unsafe Building Order had to be met.

 The Millbrook and Cavan Historical Society negotiated through the summer with the Conservation Authority to purchase the iconic structure.
 The condition of the sale: the Historical Society must address the Unsafe Building Order and the requirements of the Conservation Authority by moving the flour/grist mill (the 1830 structure) onto a new solid foundation immediately west of its current location.
 The deadline for this move was originally October 31, 2015, but was extended to June 2016 because the Conservation Authority was required to undertake an archealogical assessment.
 The Historical Society estimated the cost of saving Needler's Mill at $90,000 and launched a fundraising campaign in September 2015.
 The response from the community and beyond has been enthusiastic and overwhelming - the funds were raised within two months.
 By late December, the grist mill had been lifted off the current unsafe foundation onto a grid of steel beams.
 In February of this year, the saw mill (built in 1922 and reconstructed in the early 1980s) and the machine shed were dismantled as per the conditions of the agreement.
 The saw and other components are safely stored.
-In the coming months a new foundation will be constructed immediately west of where the grist mill presently sits, and the mill will be moved onto it.
-Then the work to repair and restore the exterior of Needler's Mill will take place.
+We are currently preparing for the work of building a new foundation and moving the mill.

 More about us: